Overcast · 55°

 33. Maintains direct contact with adult inmates and those who are physically handicapped.

-34. Operates and maintains equipment, vehicles, tools and devices related to jail operations; drives a motor vehicle; operates a photograph camera; operates cell doors; and operates fire equipment.
+34. Operates and maintains equipment, vehicles, tools, and devices related to jail operations; drives a motor vehicle; operates a photographic camera; operates cell doors; and operates fire equipment.

 Application for Employment and Release Authorization